-Breast cancer is categorized by stages that describe the nature of the disease and the prognosis for the patient.
-A stage 4 cancer means the cancer has spread beyond its point of origin to other organs and tissue.
-When breast cancer advances to stage 4, the five-year survival rate is about 22 percent.
+Breast cancer is categorized by stages that describe the nature of the disease and the person’s outlook.
+Stage 4 breast cancer means the cancer has spread beyond its point of origin to other organs and tissue.
+When breast cancer advances to stage 4, the five-year survival rate is about 26 percent.

-But there is room for hope.
-The continued improvement of chemotherapy and other accompanying treatments for breast cancer are boosting the numbers of stage 4 breast cancer patients living without a return of their disease.
-Advanced therapies are also extending the time before recurrence occurs.
-There is reason for optimism that further advances, especially in areas such as stem cell therapy, will continue to increase the numbers of stage 4 survivors.
+But there’s room for hope.
+The continued improvements in chemotherapy and other treatments for breast cancer have led to more people with stage 4 cancer living without a return of their disease.
+Advanced therapies are extending the time before recurrence occurs.
+There is reason to believe that further improvements, especially in areas such as stem cell therapy, will continue to increase the numbers of stage 4 survivors.

-Recurrence is not a word anyone with cancer wants to hear.
-It means that the disease has returned after it has been undetectable for a period of time.
+Recurrence means that the disease has returned after it was undetectable for a period of time.
 It may return to the same place where the cancer started.
 This is called local recurrence.
-Regional recurrence refers to cancer that reappears in the lymph nodes near the spot where the tumor first developed.
+Regional recurrence is when the cancer reappears in the lymph nodes near the spot where the tumor first developed.

 Cancer is an unpredictable and often frustrating disease.
 You may be treated for stage 4 breast cancer with a combination of surgery, chemotherapy, and radiation therapy.
-And that comprehensive and exhaustive treatment plan may rid your breast tissue and surrounding lymph nodes of cancer.
+A comprehensive and exhaustive treatment plan may rid your breast tissue and surrounding lymph nodes of cancer.

 If the cancer cells in the liver are different than the breast cancer cells, it means you have two different types of cancer.

 The recurrence of stage 4 breast cancer can be discouraging.
-Treatment for the disease carries unpleasant side effects, and there is no way to know how the disease will respond to therapy.
+Treatment for the disease often means unpleasant side effects, and there is no way to know how the disease will respond.

-If you experience the recurrence of stage 4 cancer and find yourself dispirited or searching for answers, consider joining a support group.
+If you have a recurrence of stage 4 cancer and find yourself feeling down and searching for answers, consider joining a support group.
 You may learn some helpful tips about treatments.
-You may also find inspiration in the stories of other patients.
-Talking with your doctor about depressive symptoms or other issues related to your cancer recurrence may also be helpful.
+You may also find inspiration and camaraderie in sharing and hearing other people’s stories.
+Talking with your doctor about depressive symptoms or other issues related to your cancer recurrence may be helpful as well.